Transmitter and Receiver

 Flying wings are flown with 3 channels which would be a throttle, and two elevons.
 The slow flyers use 3 channels which are throttle, elevator and rudder.
 A sport plane might have 4 channels which would include a throttle, ailerons, elevator and rudder.
 As you get more complex planes you may add flaps, retracts and a bomb drop.
 The more complex the plane the more channels you may want.
 Most new radios have programs installed so they can also fly helicopter.

 All brands of radio that have elevon, V-tail or sometimes called delta mixing can be set up to fly our flying wings.
 If you are buying our Albatross, or Pelican any 4 channel radio will work.
-If your radio is old make sure it is on a frequency that is still is legal to fly.
-The new 2.4 gHz RC radios rarely have the interference problems we had in the past with the old frequencies and radios.

-The new transmitters have a memory so you can save the last settings of several of your planes in one transmitter.
+Many new transmitters have a memory so you can save the last settings of several of your planes in one transmitter.
 Some transmitter will store as many as 60 planes in the memory.
 You select the plane you want to fly and put a battery in that plane and you will have a radio signal only to that plane.
 It makes it easy to switch back and forth between planes at the flying field.
 These radios make it possible to fly a variety of planes without having to buy a transmitter for each.
 You still have to have a receiver for each.
 Receivers are sold separately but you need to make sure the receivers you buy are work with the transmitter you are flying.

 Be careful with some of the older radios.
 I know there are older radios out there you want to dig out of your closet and use.
 Many of these older radios get interference from the electric motors.
 I learned this the hard way with my “gold sticker certified” Futaba AM Attack 4 radios.
 If you are trying an older radio, cutting the throttle will usually stop the interference problem if it is from the electric motor and speed control.
 I advise you simply stick with a newer radio technology.